MahirAbbas/CS-275/README.md

 will be likely be taken down at the end of semester

-to replicate it the way I use it (to minimise errors) download obisdian, clone this repo, and open this folder as theobsidian vaule.
+to replicate it the way I use it (to minimise errors) download obisdian, clone this repo, and open this folder as the obsidian vault.

 I may also include an ANKI deck if people would like.